Welcome to my Genealogy Blog.

-My roots are from New England (Connecticut, Massachusetts, Vermont, and New Hampshire), New York, New Jersey, Michigan, Illinois, Wyoming, and the Eastern Townships of Quebec, Canada.
+Along with my New England roots, other areas include New York, New Jersey, Michigan, Illinois, Wisconsin, and the Eastern Townships of Quebec, Canada.

 Thursday, March 3, 2011

-Cross made from California gold -- Treasure Chest Thursday
+Cross Made from California Gold -- Treasure Chest Thursday

 Engraved A. T. B.